qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 - Upgrades do count, if they don't provide anything mandatory, and need to be *found* rather than being bought or given as rewards.
-- Maybe they're hidden, maybe they're behind a puzzle or you need to be really good to get them, but there's lots of them,
+- Maybe they're hidden, maybe they're behind a puzzle or you need to be really good to get them, but there's lots of them.
 - Valid values are *Yes* and *No*.

 ### Power-up: